ivan-markov-666/custom-robot-framework/README.md

 > robot tests/examples/customKeywords/

 ## Reports
-If you are using PowerShell or Unix scripts, your reports will be generated in the "report" folder located in the projects root.
-Every one report will be placed in new folder named with current 'yyyy-mm-dd_hhmmss'.
+If you are using PowerShell or Unix scripts, your reports will be generated in the "report" folder located in the project root.
+Every report will be placed in a new folder named with current 'yyyy-mm-dd_hhmmss'.
 If you are using Robot Framework commands for executing the tests - the report will be generated in the projects roots folder.

 ## Configuration
 The boilerplate is using a Python file for configuration.
 For more details review the ```config/config.py``` file.

 ## Examples
-There are three kind of examples.
+There are three kinds of examples.
-1. There is example of the structure.
-For more details check the following files (please review that structure in text editor, not in the GitHub):
+1. There is an example of the structure.
+For more details check the following files (please review that structure in a text editor, not in GitHub):
 project-root/
 ├── keywords/
 │   └── example_structure/